Evgeniy Dorman, New Jersey Dad, Charged After His 10-Month-Old Baby Was Seen Crawling Across A Busy Highway

 — Asbury Park Press (@AsburyParkPress) September 28, 2018

 A neighbor saw what was going on and directed Cannon back to the infant’s home.
-Cannon would later claim that, when he knocked on the door, a child answered and that the door was ajar.
-The adults in the home – it’s not clear how many – all allegedly said that they were unaware that the infant had gotten outside.
+Cannon would later claim that, when he knocked on the door — which was ajar — a child answered.
+The adults in the home — it’s not clear how many — claimed that they were unaware that the infant had gotten outside.

 Police and Child Protective Services were then called.